Main Hoon Aparajita: Casting

 Shweta Gulati cast as the negative lead, Mohini opposite Gohil.

 Release

 The first promo was released on 1 September 2022.
 The series premiered on 27 September 2022 on Zee TV.

 Reception

 The Times of India stated, "Main Hoon Aparajita is quite a run-of-the-mill saga.
 There are unrealistic situations created to mount the drama.
 However, Shweta Tiwari manages to hold the show and shines in it."

 Pinkvilla mentioned, "Playing a mother comes naturally to Shweta Tiwari and there's solid conviction.
 Manav Gohil's portrayal of a male chauvinist character will make you hate him for acting so well."

 Adaptations

+On 22nd September 2025, a spinoff version Ganga Mai Ki Betiyan airing on Zee TV.